fanjumeng/fanjumeng.github.io/_pages/allnews.md

 # News
 <br>
 **July 2025** <br>
-Welcome Lusia to join the lab for her undergraduate project! <br>
+Welcome Luisa to join the lab for her undergraduate project! <br>
 <br>
 **July 2025** <br>
 Congrats to Brandon!
 He is selected for the UNT Undergraduate Research Fellowship! <br>